Is It Normal to Feel Sad During Pregnancy? Understanding Prenatal Depression

 Prenatal depression not only affects the mother’s mental health but can also have serious consequences for the baby.
 Untreated depression during pregnancy has been linked to complications such as premature birth, low birth weight, and developmental delays.
 It can also increase the likelihood of postpartum depression.

-Mothers experiencing prenatal depression may find it harder to take care of themselves during pregnancy, which can impact their physical health and the health of their baby.
+Mothers experiencing may find it harder to take care of themselves during pregnancy, which can impact their physical health and the health of their baby.
 Early intervention and treatment are key to ensuring the best possible outcome for both mother and child.

 How is Prenatal Depression Treated?